Tracy Middendorf: Acting career

 After starring in the Beth Henley's play Abundance at the Actors Company Theatre in New York City, Middendorf joined the cast of the MTV series Scream as Maggie Duval.

 Personal life

-Middendorf is married to writer Franz Wisner (Honeymoon with My Brother), and they have a son Oscar.
-Eldest son, Calvin, is from a previous relationship with actor Cameron Dye.
+Middendorf is married to writer Franz Wisner (Honeymoon with My Brother), and they have two sons.
+She has a son from a previous relationship with actor Cameron Dye.

-Philanthropy

-In 2012, Middendorf created Shutter To Think, a project designed to use photography as a way to support programs for girls around the world.
-Through the sale of personal photographs taken by well-known actors, writers, directors, and musicians, Shutter to Think is able to help fund programs with globally recognized organizations that are focused on providing opportunities to girls.
-Contributors include Steve Buscemi, Meryl Streep, and Nicholas D. Kristof, among others.